-Saint Joseph always appears in Manger scenes during Advent and Easter time and even has a special Solemnity or Feast in his honor, St. Joseph’s Day, March 19.
+Saint Joseph always appears in Manger scenes during Advent and Christmas time and even has a special Solemnity or Feast in his honor, St. Joseph’s Day, March 19.
 But he is so often neglected that St. John Paul II decided to write a special teaching about his role as foster-father of Jesus.
 This essay makes a case that St. Joseph teaches us some crucial things about the nature of faith that we can’t afford to forget.

 In the drama of the incarnation, Jesus is, of course, the star.
 That’s the way it is at every birth.
 All eyes are on the baby.
 The co-star, though, is definitely mom.
 Without her love and labor, the event could not have happened.
 In this case, without mom’s faith it couldn’t have happened either.
 According to Luke’s Gospel, an angel brought her stunning news.
 She believed the unbelievable and said “let it be.”